seakhtar/nsf-sbir/pages/scott.md

 >>>>>>> origin/nsf-training
 # This is a great header

-This is some great content
+This is some great content.
+It really is!